 Publications of the Society for Libyan Studies

 Publications are at the heart of the Society for Libyan Studies research endeavour and provide an invaluable and lasting record of our commitment to furthering our knowledge of the history, environment and cultural heritage of Libya and the broader North African region.
-The Society produces a variety of books as well as the official journal, Libyan Studies.
+The Society produces a variety of books and online publications, as well as the official journal, Libyan Studies.

 And return to the Publications Manager, Dr Victoria Leitch: [email protected]